-- Prioritize equitable access to high-quality CTE programs for all students, regardless of race, socioeconomic status, or ability. - Increase funding and resources allocated to CTE initiatives, including the expansion of course offerings, the enhancement of facilities and equipment, and the recruitment and retention of qualified instructors. - Implement comprehensive career readiness programs that provide students with handson training, industry certifications, and internship opportunities aligned with high-demand sectors in the United States. - Address systemic barriers to participation in CTE, including transportation challenges, academic tracking practices, and biases in college and career counseling. - Foster partnerships between schools, businesses, labor unions, and community organizations to develop apprenticeship programs, job placement services, and mentorship opportunities for CTE students. - Monitor and evaluate the effectiveness of CTE programs through data collection, stakeholder feedback, and outcome assessments to ensure continuous improvement and accountability.
+- Prioritize equitable access to high-quality CTE programs for all students, beginning in middle school regardless of race, socioeconomic status, or ability. - Increase funding and resources allocated to CTE initiatives, including the expansion of course offerings, the enhancement of facilities and equipment, and the recruitment and retention of qualified instructors. - Implement comprehensive career readiness programs that provide students with theoretical and hands-on training, industry certifications, and internship opportunities aligned with high-demand sectors in the United States and worldwide. - Address systemic barriers to participation in CTE, including transportation challenges, academic tracking practices, and biases in college and career counseling. - Foster partnerships among schools, businesses, labor unions, and community organizations to develop apprenticeship programs, job placement services, and mentorship opportunities for CTE students. - Monitor and evaluate the effectiveness of CTE programs through data collection, stakeholder feedback, and outcome assessments to ensure continuous improvement and accountability.